-Every day, our employees are resolutely focused on providing products and services that save and improve lives around the world.
+Every day our employees are resolutely focused on their quest to save and improve the lives of people around the world.

 Living this mission starts with ensuring that our employees are caring about themselves, their families and their communities.
-Our Global Employee Health department works closely with the Global Benefits department to provide a wide range of health and wellness services and work-life programs to our employees, retirees and their covered dependents.
+Global Employee Health works closely with Global Benefits and Global Population Health to provide a wide range of health and wellness services and work-life programs to our employees, retirees and their covered dependents.

 These offerings cover the continuum of care for those who are well, those at risk, those with acute or chronic illnesses, and those requiring complex or catastrophic care.
 Many of these services and programs are provided at on-site employee health clinics or through programs managed by our vendor partners.
 These all work in conjunction with our comprehensive coverage through our health benefits offerings.

-As part of the LIVE IT initiative, our company offers a health and wellness website to all eligible U.S.-based employees (except those covered by collective bargaining agreement) and their dependents.
-The site features a Personal Health Assessment (PHA), online interactive health tools and information, health-coaching programs, and more.
-Over 80 percent of eligible U.S. employees have registered to access the site, and 58 percent have completed the PHA to date.
+Through LIVE IT 1, our company offers a health and wellness website to all eligible U.S.-based employees (except those covered by collective bargaining agreement) and their dependents.
+The site features a Personal Health Assessment (PHA), online interactive health tools and information, health-coaching programs and more.
+Over 75 percent of eligible U.S. employees have registered to access the site, and 70 percent of those who registered have completed the PHA to date.
 The website is designed to raise awareness about an individual’s health status and to motivate employees to manage and improve their health and well-being.
 It includes topical health summaries based on scientific evidence and links to reliable health care information.
-Mobile technology solutions continue to be added to help employees manage their health while not at their desks during the workday.
+Mobile technology solutions continue to be added to help employees more conveniently manage their health.

-The online PHA is promoted during annual enrollment each fall as part of our LIVE IT initiative.
+The online PHA is promoted during annual enrollment each fall.
 Once employees, spouses or partners complete the PHA, they receive a customized report that summarizes their health status and offers suggestions for personal goal-setting.
 Anyone who takes the assessment and wants to work on an identified health risk has access to a telephonic personal health coach or an online lifestyle coach who provides advice and encouragement and regularly monitors progress.
-A special tobacco-cessation coaching program, branded “LIVE IT: Tobacco-Free,” is also offered to those who wish to quit using tobacco products.
-Participation in the health assessment and in other programs is voluntary and confidential.
+Approximately 16 percent of employees engaged with a personal health coach during 2017.

-Results from the PHA are used to help develop programs such as our weight management program, which consists of both the Weight Watchers Reimbursement Program (on-site Weight Watchers at work meetings) and Healthy Solutions® at Home, a clinically proven weight-loss program featuring meal replacements and personal coaching, offered through our subsidiary HMR Weight Management Services Corp.
-Since the launch in January 2014, over 200 employees have participated in HMR’s Healthy Solutions at Home program.
-The average weight loss for Phase 1 and 2 participants was 20.7 pounds, which represents an average reduction in BMI of 3.3, and the average loss per week (for those who attended at least 10 of 12 classes) was 1.8 pounds.
-The average weekly physical activity of participants was 2,095 kcals.
+Results from the PHA are used to help develop programs such as Weight Watchers our weight management program, which consists of both the Reimbursement Program (on-site Weight Watchers at work meetings) and Healthy Solutions® at Home, a clinically proven weight-loss program featuring meal replacements and personal coaching, offered through our subsidiary HMR Weight Management Services Corp.

 We are also committed to providing a safe workplace for all of our employees around the world and to complying fully with all applicable country and local safety laws and regulations.
-We strive to eliminate work-related injuries, illnesses and unplanned events from our global operations through comprehensive safety programs that are part of our overall Environmental, Health & Safety (EHS) management system.
-The design of our facilities and processes; our process controls; our protection systems; and our emergency response capabilities are critical components of our overall effort to minimize the frequency and severity of safety and environmental incidents.
+We strive to eliminate work-related injuries, illnesses and unplanned events from our global operations through comprehensive safety programs that are part of our overall Environmental, Health & Safety management system.
+The design of our facilities and processes, our process controls, our protection systems, and our emergency response capabilities are critical components of our overall effort to minimize the frequency and severity of safety and environmental incidents.

 Learn more about Employee Safety.

-The majority of our sites offer on-site health clinics that provide a wide array of services to help our employees stay or get well.
+The majority of our sites offer on-site health clinics that provide an array of services to help our employees stay or get well.
+Specific services include:

-Annual Flu Shots And Pandemic Flu Planning—Most of our sites around the world offer employees annual flu shots.
+Annual Flu Shots and Pandemic Flu Planning—Most of our sites around the world offer employees annual flu shots.
 In the U.S., our Global Employee Health group provides annual flu shots at no cost to employees at site-based employee health clinics.
-In 2015, nearly 6,500 flu shots were provided in the U.S., Canada and Puerto Rico.
 In addition, with guidance from Global Employee Health, most of our sites have also developed site-specific pandemic flu preparedness plans, employing a variety of countermeasures that focus on heightened awareness and tactical procedures.

-Vaccinations—Our on-site clinics in the U.S., as well as many around the world, offer employees both occupational vaccinations (including travel-related vaccinations) and non-occupational vaccinations for such diseases as pneumonia, shingles and cervical cancer.
-In the U.S., each year in March, we run a campaign to promote and raise awareness of the pneumococcal vaccine.
+Vaccinations—Our on-site clinics in the U.S., as well as many around the world, offer employees both occupational vaccinations (including travel-related vaccinations) and non-occupational vaccinations for such diseases as pneumonia and influenza.
+In the U.S., each year in May, we run a campaign to promote and raise awareness of the pneumococcal vaccine.
 We also conduct vaccination clinics off-site during our National U.S. Sales Meetings to offer the same level of convenience to our field-based employees that our site-based employees enjoy.
 Through the Express Scripts Retail Vaccination Program available in our U.S. medical plan, applicable to most U.S.-based employees, participants may also receive certain vaccinations at participating retail pharmacies without member coinsurance/copay.

-Lab, Acute Episodic Health Care And Other Services—Many of our on-site clinics offer employees the opportunity for lipid, blood glucose and other laboratory services, including blood collection ordered by a personal physician.
+Lab, Acute Episodic Health Care and Other Services—Many of our on-site clinics offer employees the opportunity for lipid, blood glucose and other laboratory services, including blood collection ordered by a personal physician.
 Each year during the annual enrollment period in the U.S., employees can make an appointment to have their biometric screening done in preparation for their annual PHA.
 All individual employee medical information is kept confidential and only aggregate health data is shared outside the clinic.

 Most Global Employee Health clinics also provide non-work-related acute episodic health care, including the diagnosis and treatment of minor non-occupational illnesses or injuries; health maintenance counseling; and appropriate referral to specialty services.
 In addition, to support new mothers returning to work, our clinics offer work-site lactation programs.
 “Lunch and Learn” programs and site-based wellness activities, including walking and weight-reduction programs, are also available at some sites.